 One of the key sources of stress for university students before they even begin is their own doubts about whether or not they have picked the right course.
 Indeed, it isn’t a good feeling knowing that you might be heading in the wrong direction by studying the wrong course.

 However, we implore you not to be too worried or stressed about this happening, given the opportunities available to change course after you’ve started university.

-The university system is designed exactly for this kind of thinking.
+The US University system is designed exactly for this kind of thinking.
 Determined to allow students to explore study options and be provided with a broad and comprehensive education during these four years, most universities do not require their students to choose a ‘major’ area of study until the end of their second year.
 This process of academic variety and flexibility enables students to uncover hidden passions and make a more educated decision as to the course of their future career.

-So, if you’ve got a course you are interested in before starting university, ditch the second-thoughts and go for it!
+So, if you’ve got a course you are interested in before starting uni, ditch the second-thoughts and go for it!
 Know that if you might want to change courses later on, you probably can.

 One of the most daunting things about university is the prospect of having to make new friends, and at university, you aren’t going to make friends if you don’t get involved in the universities’ social life.
 This is especially true studying remotely during the COVID-19 pandemic, where your only chance to meet friends might be through virtual events hosted by student communities.

 We understand that if you are a quiet student, it may be hard to summon the confidence to get involved, but if you get over your fears, we guarantee that it is an experience you will enjoy.

 In the US, Greek Life is the epicenter of most campus social life, and attending events hosted by fraternities and sororities is a great way to meet people.
 In the long-run you may even get the opportunity to join and live in a fraternity or sorority in your sophomore or junior year, where your brothers or sisters you bond with will likely turn out to be some of your best life-long friends.